12 Best Horror Movies of the 2000s

 6. The Ring (2002)

 ‘The Ring’ does not indulge in merely showcasing graphic images of horror and fear, but builds up a glacial vine of horror through the psychologically cerebral performances of its cast.
-A remake of the Japanese horror film ‘Ring’ (1998), the film traces the story of journalist Rachel, essayed by Naomi Watts, who must investigate a mysterious videotape which apparently causes the death of anyone in a week of viewing it.
+A remake of the Japanese horror film ‘Ring’ (1998), the film traces the story of journalist Rachel, essayed by Naomi Watts, who must investigate a mysterious videotape which causes the death of anyone in a week of viewing it.
 Adapted by Ehren Kruger, the film relies on the visual portrayal of horrific violence but does not steer away from maintaining an aura of psychological fall of the characters.
 With the haunting soundtrack by veteran composer Hans Zimmer, the film catapulted itself into commercial success and critical acclaim.
-The huge critical applauded earned it the distinction of spawning worthy remakes of the classic Japanese horror flicks.
+The huge critical applaud earned it the distinction of spawning worthy remakes of classic Japanese horror flicks.

 Read More: Best Short Horror Movies That Are Worth a Watch